mosip/documentation/docs/upgrade-changes-in-role-management.md

-# Changes in Role Management
+# Changes in Role Management with respect to Client IDs

 ## Partner Management Services